tendermint/spec/spec/p2p/peer.md

 Tendermint implements the Station-to-Station protocol using X25519 keys for Diffie-Helman key-exchange and chacha20poly1305 for encryption.

-Previous versions of this protocol suffered from malleability attacks wherea an active man in the middle attacker could compromise confidentiality as decribed in (Prime, Order Please!
+Previous versions of this protocol suffered from malleability attacks whereas an active man in the middle attacker could compromise confidentiality as decribed in (Prime, Order Please!
 Revisiting Small Subgroup and Invalid Curve Attacks on Protocols using Diffie-Hellman)[https://eprint.iacr.org/2019/526.pdf].